harsh4799/mlops-data-engineering/Readme.md

 ### 4. Create Visualizations

-The `create_visualizations.py` script generates visualizations based on the EDA results to XCom
+The `visualizations` folder has various scripts that generates visualizations like data distribution, certain ratios across categories, etc. to XCom

 ### 5. Load to S3